 Located in the Southern Riverina and bordering Victoria, Murray River Council is situated amongst majestic sweeping plains, magnificent red gum forests and is surrounded by the mighty Murray River and its tributaries.
 With an area covering 11,865 square kilometres and a population of around 11,887 residents we have almost one resident per square kilometre who enjoy our vast and growing region.
 The main population centres include Barham, Mathoura, Moama, Moulamein, Murray Downs, Tooleybuc and Wakool.
 Other communities include Bunnaloo, Goodnight, Koraleigh and Womboota.
 The area has a wealth of physical features including majestic sweeping plains; magnificent stands of Red Gum forests and is almost totally surrounded by the mighty Murray River and its tributaries.

-Established in 2016, Murrumbidgee Council covers an area of 6,680 square kilometres including over 100 kilometres of natural river frontage to the Murrumbidgee River and a population of 4,047 people. we provide services and support to a community of over 4,000 permanent residents in Coleambally, Darlington Point and Jerilderie, as well as a number of surrounding localities.
-We are a relatively new council as we were proclaimed on 12 May 2016 following the amalgamation of the former Jerilderie Shire Council and Murrumbidgee Shire Council.
+Established in 2016 following the amalgamation of the former Jerilderie Shire Council and Murrumbidgee Shire Council.
+Murrumbidgee Council covers an area of 6,680 square kilometres including over 100 kilometres of natural river frontage to the Murrumbidgee River and a population of 4,047 people. we provide services and support to a community of over 4,000 permanent residents in Coleambally, Darlington Point and Jerilderie, as well as a number of surrounding localities.

 Narrandera is centred on the Murrumbidgee River and the Shire includes the townships of Narrandera, Barellan and Grong Grong, with Binya village and a number of farming localities all contributing to the unique characteristics of our Local Government area.
 The Shire covers an area of 4,116 square kilometres with a population of 5,853 residents.